OctopusDeploy/docs/docs/api-and-integration/tfs-vsts/using-octopus-extension/install-octo-capability.md

 ---
-title: Installing Octo as a capability
+title: Installing Octo as a Capability
 description: This guide covers how to add Octo as a capability to your TFS/VSTS custom build agents.
 ---